On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: Polytropic Gas Effects on the de Laval Nozzle Analogy

 \section{Polytropic Gas Effects on the de Laval Nozzle Analogy}

 \tit{In-situ} observations from solar and interplanetary probes (\tit{Helios 1} and \tit{Helios 2}) showed (Marsch et al. \cite{Marsch}) that solar wind expands \tit{non-isothermally} and does not also cool down as fast as that caused by an \tit{adiabatic} expansion (Boldyrev et al. \cite{ref19}).
 This may be traced to significant heating processes occurring both inside the corona and outside into the inner heliosphere, impairing adiabaticity in the wind.
-A more realistic model to describe this situation is to use the complete energy equation with thermal conduction and coronal heating terms (Holzer et al. \cite{Holzer21}).
-However, thanks to the lack of knowledge about the energy flux carried by the waves from the photosphere (which are the basic source for the coronal heating), such an equation cannot be written (Parker \cite{Parker22}).
-A practical approach is to consider a \tit{polytropic gas} model (Holzer and Axford \cite{Holzer16}, Parker \cite{ref16}, Shivamoggi and Pohl \cite{ref18}), described by
+A more realistic model to describe this situation is to use the complete energy equation incorporating thermal conduction and coronal heating (Holzer et al. \cite{Holzer21}).
+However, thanks to the lack of knowledge about the energy flux carried by the waves from the photosphere (which are the basic source for the coronal heating), such an equation is inaccessible (Parker \cite{Parker22}).
+A practical approach then is to consider a \tit{polytropic gas} model (Holzer and Axford \cite{Holzer16}, Parker \cite{ref16}, Shivamoggi and Pohl \cite{ref18}), described by

 where \(\gamma\) is the polytropic exponent, \(1 < \gamma < 5/3\), and \(C\) is an arbitrary constant.
-This \tit{ansatz} circumvents the details involved with a complete energy equation and stipulates nothing about the actual physical mechanisms underlying the coronal energy addition.
-The polytropic exponent \(\gamma\) characterizes the extent to which the solar coronal gas conditions deviate from adiabatic conditions (\(\gamma = 5/3\)) due to coronal heating effects \tit{via} thermal conduction and wave dissipation (Parker \cite{Parker23}).
+This \tit{ansatz} circumvents the inaccessible details involved with a complete energy equation concurrently stipulating nothing about the actual physical mechanisms underlying the coronal energy addition processes.
+The polytropic exponent \(\gamma\) characterizes the extent to which the solar coronal gas conditions deviate from adiabatic conditions (\(\gamma = 5/3\)) due to coronal heating \tit{via} thermal conduction and wave dissipation (Parker \cite{Parker23}) (see Appendix).
+Large-scale variations of the proton plasma density and temperature measured by the Parker Solar Probe within the inner heliosphere were found (Nicolaou et al. \cite{Nicolaou}) to follow a polytropic gas model with a polytropic exponent $1.5<\gamma<5/3$\footnote{The polytropic gas model with a single-value of $\gamma$ does not describe the whole coronal region accurately and $\gamma$ needs to be allowed to vary with distance from the sun to give better results (Parker \cite{Parker36}).
+Near the base of the corona, where the energy transfer is mainly due to thermal conduction, the best choice seems to be $\gamma =1$ (representing isothermal conditions).
+On the other hand, away from the coronal base, near-adiabatic conditions prevail, and the best choice seems to be $\gamma = 5/3$.} (see also Boxer et al. \cite{Boxer}), while short-scale fluctuations, probably due to turbulence in the solar wind, follow a polytropic gas model with a polytropic exponent $\gamma \sim 2.7$